brycemcd/brycemcd.github.io/_posts/2015-09-19-after-an-evening-with-hadley.md

 is this code descriptive enough to tell me?"
 In other words: "Can I guess what the result of this function is?"
 Sometimes, having a colleague read through it and tell you what it's doing  (without any background) is a helpful litmus test.
+Either way, experience has shown that, after 6 months, I can start working on code with the %>% faster than with the nested functions.

 ### Why is this useful?